Everest Base Camp Trek in December 2025

 Freezing water

 Water at higher elevations is frozen throughout the year.
-As the temperature starts to drop, lakes, streams, and rivers freeze.
-This has allowed ice skating in famous lakes like Gokyo.
+As the temperature drops, lakes, streams, and rivers freeze, allowing ice skating in famous lakes like Gokyo.

-The lodges offer warm water to freshen up, and you can buy hot water buckets for showers as well.
-Pack wet wipes and tissues for days you don't take a shower.
+The lodges offer warm water to freshen up, and you can also buy hot water buckets for showers.
+Pack wet wipes and tissues; you don't take a shower.
 It is all about balance.

 Physical and mental challenges